-Wichita State University is Kansas' only urban public research university, enrolling almost 22,000 students between its main campus and WSU Tech, including students from every state in the U.S. and more than 100 countries.
-Wichita State and WSU Tech are recognized for being student centered and innovation driven.
+Wichita State University is Kansas' only urban public research university, enrolling more than 23,000 students between its main campus and WSU Tech, including students from every state in the United States and more than 100 countries.
+Wichita State and WSU Tech are recognized for being student-centered and innovation-driven.